GU

 Coastal Region

 The coastal region of Guyana, where the majority of the population resides, boasts a cuisine heavily influenced by the country's multicultural heritage.
 African, Indian, Chinese, and European flavors intertwine to create a unique and diverse culinary landscape.
 Seafood plays a prominent role, with dishes like fish curry, shrimp cook-up rice, and bake and saltfish being popular choices.
 The influence of Indian cuisine is evident in the prevalence of curries, roti, and dhal.
 Chinese flavors are reflected in dishes like chow mein and fried rice, adapted with local ingredients and spices.
 The coastal cuisine also incorporates traditional Amerindian ingredients like cassava and plantains.
-This fusion of flavors and techniques creates a vibrant and dynamic culinary experience that reflects the region's diverse population.
+Coastal Berbice is known for crab soups with okra that resemble Louisiana Creole cuisine.

 Cultural Significance: